 NYSDA established its Chemical Dependency Committee in the 1980s to help address the issue of addictive illness and the abuse of alcohol and drugs by dentists in New York State.
-The Committee consists of members from each of NYSDA’s 13 component dental societies.
-The Chemical Dependency Committee provides a confidential, non-punitive alternative to help impaired dentists recognize and seek treatment for alcoholism and drug addiction.
+The Committee is now known as the Committee on Substance Abuse and Well-Being and consists of members from each of NYSDA’s 13 component dental societies.
+The Committee provides a confidential, non-punitive alternative to help impaired dentists recognize and seek treatment for substance abuse and addiction.

 What is expected of me?